What Is Scheduled Maintenance?

-Scheduled maintenance refers to deciding when maintenance tasks will be completed and by whom.
+This maintenance plan refers to deciding when maintenance tasks will be completed and by whom.
 Unlike planned maintenance, scheduled maintenance doesn’t require complex work and equipment behavior forecasting.
-A task becomes falls into this category when an issue has been identified, assigned to a technician, and given a deadline for completion.
+A task falls into this category when an issue has been identified, assigned to a technician, and given a deadline for completion.
 It can either be part of a comprehensive planned maintenance strategy or a simple workflow on its own.

 How Important Is Scheduled Maintenance?

 Although scheduled maintenance is a simplistic form of preventive maintenance, the practice is still valuable.
 It ensures equipment will continue working as designed to reduce downtime and maintain maximum value.
 Depending on the asset condition and manufacturer specifications, consistent maintenance schedules can add years to asset lifespans.
 Furthermore, minimum recommended maintenance instructions keep asset warranties active.